nestauk/kuebiko/docs/guide/index.md

 > Kuebiko (久延毘古) is the Shinto kami ("god; deity") of Folk wisdom, knowledge and agriculture, and is represented in Japanese mythology as a scarecrow who cannot walk but has comprehensive awareness.

-A "full" (see [Corners cut](#corners-cut)) example [`ds-cookiecutter`](http://nestauk.github.io/ds-cookiecutter/) project broken down into episodes, with annotations/narrative for each episode focusing on a different aspect.
+An :warning: INCOMPLETE :warning: "full" (see [Corners cut](#corners-cut)) example [`ds-cookiecutter`](http://nestauk.github.io/ds-cookiecutter/) project broken down into episodes, with annotations/narrative for each episode focusing on a different aspect.
 In addition, there are a set of reference guides consolidating key concepts and pointing to further resources.

 !!! warning "Not from around these parts?
 A disclaimer..."